-After August’s growth figures revealed the UK economy shrank by 0.2% – the first contraction since 2012 – many in the City are called for a rates cut to increase spending and stimulate growth.
-The MPC did not bow to this pressure, and the base rate was kept the same in September.
+After August’s growth figures revealed the UK economy shrank by 0.2% – the first contraction since 2012 – many in the City called for a rates cut to increase spending and stimulate growth.
+The MPC did not bow to this pressure, and the base rate was kept the same until March.

 - Find out more: the Bank of England base rate and your mortgage

 When setting interest rates, the MPC’s goal is to keep inflation as close to 2% as possible.
 Its decisions are informed by an inflation forecast, which takes into account: